PluralKit/PluralKit/docs/content/user-guide.md

     pk;system @Craig#5432
     pk;system 466378653216014359
     pk;system abcde

+### System renaming
+If you want to change the name of your system, you can use the `pk;system rename` command, like so:

+    pk;system rename New System Name

+### System server names
+If you'd like to set a name for your system, but only for a specific server, you can set the member's *servery display name*.
+This shows up in replacement of the server name in the server you set it in.
+For example:

+    pk;system servername Name For This Server

+To clear your system servername for a server, simply run `pk;system servername clear` in  in the server in question.
+The servername cannot be run in DMs, it only applies to servers.

 ### System description
 If you'd like to add a small blurb to your system information card, you can add a *system description*.
 To do so, use the `pk;system description` command, as follows: